 Crayfishes are an amazing escape artist.
 If you fill the whole tank with water, they can easily escape.
 So, just for safety, leave at least 2 inches of free space from the top.

-If you are keeping a larger species of crayfish (Cherax Sp.), then feel free to leave more empty space from the top of the tank.
-Make sure the crayfish can’t escape using anything.
+If you are keeping a larger species of crayfish (Cherax Sp.), feel free to leave more empty space from the top of the tank.
+However, make sure the crayfish can’t escape using anything.

-One important thing, keep the air stone in the middle of the tank.
+One important thing is to keep the airstone in the middle of the tank.
 I have heard stories that the crayfish escaped using the inline tube of the air stone.
 So, if you are using an air stone, it is extremely important to have a proper lid cover for your tank.

 2. Tank Without Aerator